abdullah0o0/netflexCLone-frontend/README.md

 - react-scripts
 - web-vitals

-## echnologies we used in Back-End
+## Technologies we used in Back-End
 - bcrypt
 - cors
 - dotenv